alessandrofac93/love2d-preset/README.md

 This is a small helper repository to get you started coding a nice game with Löve2D.

-It was originally wrote by [opatut](https://github.com/opatut).
-[I](https://github.com/alessandrofac93) rewrote most of this and modernized all.
+Originally wrote by [Paul Bienkowski (opatut)](https://github.com/opatut) and rewritten and modernized by [Alessandro Facciorusso](https://github.com/alessandrofac93).

 ## Requirements